carlocarfora/staticfolio/content/about.md

 #### Downtime

-In my personal time you can usually find me working on 3D projects, exploring and learning new tools and techniques in Houdini or Python.
+In my personal time you can usually find me working on a project or two; exploring and learning new tools and techniques in Houdini, Python and more recently C++.

-When I’m not in front of my computer I like to be outdoors, pick up my guitar, take photos(when travelling!), drink tea, read, make lists and generally keep myself productive!
+When I’m not in front of my computer I like to be outdoors, pick up my guitar, take photos(when travelling!), drink tea, read, make lists and generally stay productive!